 Who is eligible to participate?

-New freshman students with a minimum 26 ACT (1170 SAT) and 3.6 GPA who will be attending the traditional day campus are eligible to compete.
-New transfers students with at least 60 hours of college credit, a minimum cumulative 3.6 GPA in their college coursework, and who are members of Phi Theta Kappa are also eligible to compete.
+New freshman students with a minimum 26 ACT (1260 SAT) and 3.6 GPA who will be attending the traditional day campus are eligible to compete.

-If you are interested in attending Scholarship Day, you must be admitted and submit all application materials two weeks prior to the day you compete.
+If you are interested in attending Scholarship Day, you must be admitted and submit all application materials at least two weeks prior to the day you compete.
 This includes:

 - High school transcript